makersacademy/chitter-challenge/README.md

 So that I can avoid others posting messages on Chitter as me I want to log out of Chitter
 ```

-# Project reflection

-This was one of our first projects at Makers where we were exposed to the MVC structure and use of databases.
-We had the weekend to implement as much functionality as possible.
-I tried to focus on getting the CRUD functionality for the peeps working and would have like to have had more time to work on user sign in and sign out and building a users table in the database.